 2 - Adopt a pet to keep you company and gain a loyal companion for years to come

 3 - Organise a family or friends reunion to spend quality time with those you love

-4 - Carry out home improvements you’ve always wanted to do, such as adding a stairlift or walk-in bath
+4 - Carry out home improvements you’ve always wanted to do, such as adding a stairlift or walk-in shower or bath

 5 - Raise money for a good cause.